Haoyu-Wang-UBC/The-Login-Checker-Problem/README.md

 4. **Bloom Filter** (`O(k)`)
 5. **Cuckoo Filter** (`O(1)`)

-We analyze the runtime and space complexity of each approach and visualize their performance across different dataset sizes.
+We analyze the time complexity of each data structure and visualize their performance across different dataset sizes.
+Here, `n` is the number of usernames and `k` is the number of hash functions used in Bloom filters.

 ---